lesliefinlayson/stock-analysis/README.md

   The original time to run the code was 1.984375 seconds.
 The refracted time to run the code was .28125 seconds.
 Approximately 1.7 minutes is saved by refracting the code for the data in 2018.

+##Summary

+There are advantages and disadvantages to refactoring code in general.

+Some advantages are:

+  •	may significantly boost system performance by simplifying the code
+  •	opportunity to make the code more readable

+Some disadvantages are:
+•	time-consuming
+•	may introduce bugs